 KPMG is proud to be an ally to all those in the LGBT+ community.

 Making KPMG a better place to work and building a culture where we support all our people to balance their career ambitions with their personal lives is a big priority.
-KPMG is proud to be an ally to all those in the LGBT+ community.
+Although we may not be celebrating Pride in the usual fashion in 2020, KPMG is proud to be a continued ally to all those in the LGBT+ community.

 Inclusion and diversity is part of who we are at KPMG.
 We embrace diversity of background, experience, and perspective – as we recognise the value that diverse thinking brings to our organisation and our reputation in the marketplace.
 We’re committed to inclusion at every level in our organisation and acknowledge the role of leaders in driving this from the top through their inclusive actions and behaviours.